Sony RX1R vs RX1R II

 It is notable that the RX1R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the RX1R does not offer wifi capability.
+In contrast, the RX1R does not provide wifi capability.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the RX1R has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX1R has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the RX1R was succeeded by the Sony RX1R II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony RX1R Manual (free pdf) or the online Sony RX1R II Manual.

 So how do things add up?
 Is there a clear favorite between the Sony RX1R and the Sony RX1R II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.